Boboahmedino/Event-Management-Portal/README.md

-Below is the updated README with clickable GitHub and LinkedIn links added to the Author section:

----

 # 🎉 **Event Management Portal**
 > *A digital gateway to effortlessly organize, manage, and experience events at Lagos State University—where tradition meets innovation.*